-Welcome to the Janie Bolitho Fan Blog.
-We are trying to gather information on this author and the characters that she has written about including Rose Trevelyan and Ian Roper.
+Welcome to the Janie Bolitho Fan Site.
+We are gathering information on this author and the characters that she has written about including Rose Trevelyan and Ian Roper.
 Even though this author has passed away her work deserves to be remembered.
 There is no official biographical information available about this author.
 We have written to her former publishers for more information and publicity photos, if any are available.
 Fellow fans if you have more information about this author and/or pictures you would like to share please contact us using the form on the Contact Page.

 Janie Bolitho Biographical Information